 Federal Resources and Guidance

-- CDC’s Hurricane webpage and MMWR which contains an extensive list of resources on hurricane preparations, flooding, injury prevention, chemical hazards, mold, surveillance, and air quality for the public, public health professionals, and healthcare workers in English and Spanish.
+- CDC’s Hurricane webpage and 2017 hurricane MMWR which contains an extensive list of resources on hurricane preparations, flooding, injury prevention, chemical hazards, mold, surveillance, and air quality for the public, public health professionals, and healthcare workers in English and Spanish.

 - FEMA’s Hurricane webpage